Buffalo Bills vs. Atlanta Falcons NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Over/under insights

-- Buffalo has combined with its opponents to score more than 44 points in eight of 15 games this season.
+- Buffalo and its opponents have gone over the current 44-point total in eight of 15 games (53.3%) this season.

 - So far this season, 60% of Atlanta's games (9/15) have had more combined points than Sunday's over/under of 44.

-- Sunday's total is 3.0 points lower than the two team's combined 47 points per game average.
+- Sunday's over/under is 3.0 points lower than the two team's combined 47 points per game average.

 - These two squads surrender a combined 44.3 points per game, 0.3 more than this contest's over/under.

-- Bills games this season feature an average total of 47.9 points, a number 3.9 points higher than Sunday's over/under.
+- The Bills and their opponents have scored an average of 47.9 points per game in 2021, 3.9 more than Sunday's total.

-- The 47.1 PPG average total in Falcons games this season is 3.1 points more than this game's over/under.
+- The 44-point total for this game is 3.1 points below the 47.1 points per game average total in Falcons games this season.

 Bills stats and trends

-- The Bills have an ATS record of 3-1 in their four games when favored by 14.5 points or more so far this season.
+- The Bills have an against the spread record of 3-1 in their four games when favored by 14.5 points or more so far this season.

 - Buffalo's games this year have gone over the total in eight out of 15 opportunities (53.3%).

-- Buffalo is 8-2 against the spread and 8-2 overall in games when it scores more than 26.7 points.
+- Buffalo is 8-2 against the spread and 8-2 overall this season when the team records more than 26.7 points.

-- This year, the Bills have turned the ball over 19 times, two more than the Falcons' takeaways (17).
+- The Bills have turned the ball over two more times (19 total) than the Falcons have forced a turnover (17) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Buffalo's matchup with the Falcons.